Serviceportal–Baden-Württemberg

 Please ensure that you submit your licence application to the immission control authority responsible for your facility.

-The authorisation procedure requires a written application, which must be accompanied by the drawings, explanations and other documents required to check the authorisation requirements.
-If further documents are required by the responsible immission control authority or the respective specialised authorities for an assessment, these must be submitted subsequently.
 The procedure for a partial permit corresponds to that of a formal or simplified permit procedure for the construction and operation of an installation requiring a permit under immission control legislation.
 The parts of the entire installation not covered by the partial licence must be approved by further partial licences.

 The application must be accompanied by the documents required for an assessment.
 These are, for example